 Researching the Market to Find What and When to Sell on eBay

-To get a leg up on your eBay competition, you need to know how the current marketplace is doing.
-Here are some questions you should ask yourself as you contemplate making buckets of money by selling items on eBay:
+Just as successful stockbrokers know about individual companies, they also need to know about the marketplace as a whole. eBay sellers need to take a similar viewpoint.
+To get a leg up on your competition, you need to know the big picture.
+Here are some questions you should ask yourself as you contemplate making buckets of money by selling items at eBay:

-What items are currently hot?
+What items have the buzz?
 If you see everyone around you rushing to the store to buy a particular item, chances are good that the item will become more valuable as stocks of it diminish.
 The simple rule of supply and demand says that whoever has something everyone else wants stands to gain major profits.

-Is a company discontinuing an item I should stockpile now and sell later?
-Pay attention to discontinued items, especially toys and novelty items.
+Is a company discontinuing an item you should stockpile now and sell later?
+Pay attention to discontinued items, especially toys and collectibles.
 If you find an item that a manufacturer has a limited supply of, you could make a tidy profit.
 If the manufacturer ends up reissuing the item, don’t forget that the original run is still the most coveted and valuable.